opencast/opencast/docs/guides/admin/docs/modules/ltimodule.md

 Configure the LMS
 -----------------

-originally written by Per Pascal Grube
 To connect OPENCAST to the LMS additional configuration parameters besides the LTI endpoint (ENGAGE-URL/LTI), the consumerkey and consumersecret are needed on the LMS side.
 OPENCAST uses custom LTI tags to pass additional information.
-These include the kind of interface to present (engage player or media module) and the id of the media to show
+These include the kind of interface to present (engage player or media module) and the id of the media to show.

 The interface is passed using the custom_tool parameter:
 `custom_tool = ltitools/player/index.html  (to show the engage player)`
 or
 `custom_tool = ltitools/series/index.html (to show the series overview)`

-The ID of the series/episode needs to be passed different depending on the interface chosen.
+The ID of the series/episode needs to be passed differently depending on the interface chosen.
 For the engage player the custom_id field is used:
 `custom_id = 3e9f15b1-97ef-4be6-8276-59da869ceecd`
 For the series overview the id is passed as custom_series:
 `custom_series = 3e9f15b1-97ef-4be6-8276-59da869ceecd`